-I remember many times during my early years taking music lessons.
+I remember many times during my early years of taking music lessons.
 Music came easier to me than it did for many others but it was still hard work.
 Often, I would have rather been outdoors and doing other things!
 Today, I am so grateful for those times because it is the countless hours spent learning and playing music which provided me a foundation for understanding the use of sound and rhythm.
-And that is one big reason I am able to share this blog with you now!
+And that is one big reason I am able to share these blog posts with you now!

 Perhaps you’ve heard during the time of Confucius that when Chinese sages and diplomats visited towns and villages throughout the countryside, they didn’t necessarily ask to meet with their politicians and civic leaders, they asked to see their musicians!